seconila/phing-build/README.md

 https://www.phing.info

 The build.xml uses Phing's FileSyncTask to handle the file uploads so you'll need web hosting that supports SSH login.
+SSH will prompt you for the password if you're not using SSH keys to connect.

 You can see precisely what will be uploaded beforehand using the “sync:dryrun” option.